Vartiovuori Observatory: Location

-The Turku skyline is dominated by the Vartiovuori observatory, which is seated on the highest point of Vartiovuori hill in the II District of Turku.
-It is surrounded by the Vartiovuori park, one of the oldest municipal central parks in Finland.
+The Turku skyline is dominated by the Vartiovuori Observatory, which is seated on the highest point of Vartiovuori Hill in the II District of Turku.
+It is surrounded by the Vartiovuori Park, one of the oldest municipal central parks in Finland.
 During the building of the observatory in the beginning of the nineteenth century, the hill was a barren and rocky outcrop, since it had been quarried for stone for centuries and the trees had been cut for firewood.
-The park was constructed in stages beginning from the 1840s.
+The park was constructed in several stages beginning from the 1840s.

-The Finnish Heritage Agency has designated the Vartiovuori observatory together with the Vartiovuori hill and the Luostarinmäki Handicrafts Museum as one of the Finnish built cultural heritage sites of national significance.
-Next to the observatory is located a water tank and a service building ("the Dolphin Pavilion") built in 1903.
+The Finnish Heritage Agency has designated the Vartiovuori Observatory together with the Vartiovuori Hill and the Luostarinmäki Handicrafts Museum as one of the Finnish built cultural heritage sites of national significance.
+Next to the observatory is located a water tank and its service building ("the Dolphin Pavilion") built in 1903.
 In addition to the Luostarinmäki Handicrafts Museum also the Summer Theater of Turku is located nearby.
 The park is surrounded by art nouveau buildings from the beginning of the twentieth century.